winscripter/ContentDotNet/README.md

 >
 > Use at your own risk—you might discover functions that do the opposite of what you'd expect!

-ContentDotNet is a library for C# to create videos, audios, images and other multimedia.
+ContentDotNet is a high-performance & cross-platform framework for C# to create videos, audios, images and other multimedia.
 It allows reading them, creating them, and otherwise inspecting or editing their contents.
 It provides a user-friendly API, as well as extensive documentation and samples.
 It does not use any native libraries; everything is pure C#, following the specification for each format.

-Powered by nothing but .NET 8.0, it allows processing multimedia content very quickly and under a memory efficient manner, while also being compatible with NativeAOT, ReadyToRun, Mobile/Desktop, Web, and Embedded/IoT scenarios.
+Powered by .NET 8.0, it allows processing multimedia content very quickly and under a memory efficient context, while also being compatible with NativeAOT, ReadyToRun, Mobile/Desktop, Web, and Embedded/IoT scenarios.

 It is cross-platform and platform-independent, allowing ContentDotNet to run on a wide range of systems without worrying about compatibility, while also making deployment easier.
+It will work where .NET can run - yes, even Blazor WebAssembly.

 ## What's supported?
 ### Formats

 - Video:
     - Codecs:
+        - H.261
         - H.264
+        - MJPEG
-    - Formats
+    - Formats:
         - MP4
+        - AVI
 - Image:
     - Formats:
         - PNG
         - BMP
-- Data:
-    - Hashing:
-        - Adler32
-        - CRC32
-        - CRC64
-        - XXHash128
-    - Compression:
-        - LZ77
-        - LZW
+        - JPEG
 - Audio:
     - Codecs:
         - G.711
         - G.722
         - G.726
+- Protocols:
+    - SDP
+    - RTSP
+    - BGP
+    - RTP
+    - IPP

 ### Capabilities

-H.264:
+H.264 (Decoding-only):
-  - CAVLC and CABAC
+  - CABAC decoding
   - MBAFF
   - Intra and Inter prediction
   - Motion compensation